A2 Hosting Review | Is It Best for Your Site?

 |Hosting Type||Promotional Price Range||Renews At|

-Other providers, like 1&1 IONOS, are cheaper than A2 Hosting, but you get what you pay for.
-In this case, investing a little more money into A2 Hosting means better customer service, and a wider variety of hosting types to choose from.
+Other providers, like IONOS, are cheaper than A2 Hosting, but you get what you pay for.
+And, in this case, investing a little more money into A2 Hosting means better customer service and a wider variety of hosting types to choose from.

 In addition to the free SSL certificate included in every plan, A2 Hosting has created its own Perpetual Security initiative, which goes above and beyond to keep your site safe.
 As part of the initiative, your account comes with free HackScan protection, working 24/7 to prevent attacks on your site.
 A2 Hosting Perpetual Security includes a whole host (get it?) of other measures, from the virus scanning you’d expect to more exceptional stuff, such as: